tht/bpnode-bb/README.md

 # *Blue Pill* Extender

 There is a cheap, wildly available STTM3232F103C8T6 board out there.
 Because of it's shape and color it's called *Blue Pill* (BP).
 More details about this board can be found on [jeelabs](http://jeelabs.org/article/1649a/).
 There are *at least* two slightly different boards out there.
 This extension board is designed to match the BPs where the 2x03 pin header is next to `B11`, `B10` and `B1`.
-Other boards do have this 2x03 header offset one pin and will not fit nicely as [shown here](https://cloud.githubusercontent.com/assets/148955/22704867/965d2520-ed69-11e6-9ae8-8ece3ff3e735.jpg).
+These are the boards where the USB connector is mounted in a cutout on the PCB.
+Other boards do have the USB connecter on top of the PCB and this 2x03 header is offset one pin – these boards will not fit nicely and need *creative* soldering as [shown here](https://cloud.githubusercontent.com/assets/148955/22704867/965d2520-ed69-11e6-9ae8-8ece3ff3e735.jpg).

 The BP fits perfectly fine in a breadboard but it's missing the convenient programming headers for [SER+](http://jeelabs.org/article/1649f/) and some other features (see list below).